For who is ersti.tv International?

 Most people look for a job by sending out their resume, Consider this: standard resumes produce one inquiry for roughly every 5 resumes a company receives, but only half of those inquiries result in an interview.
 Since one interview takes place for every resumes received and the average company conducts interview before making one offer, resume senders are very disappointed.

-The truth: Put old ideas behind you and learn to network
+Put old ideas behind you and learn to network.

 3. I can always go to an employment agency